herrera-ignacio/cybersecurity-handbook/glossary/osi/README.md

 This layer is also responsible for __flow control and error control__.
 Flow control determines an optimal speed of transmission to ensure that a sender with a fast connection doesn't overwhelm a receiver with a slow connection.
 Error control on the receiving end ensures that the data received is complete, and requests a retransmission if it isn't.

+The best known examples are TCP and UDP.

 ### 3. Network Layer

 ![network layer](./3.png)